Sim007/vbangularindocker/README.md

 ```
 Run it with:
 ```
-docker container run --rm -d -p:4200:4200 angulardevx
+docker container run --rm -d -p:4201:4201 angulardevx
 ```

-This case is to learn how to build a Dockerfile but you will not use it for production.
+This part is to learn how to build a Dockerfile but you will not use it for production environments

 # Dockerize for production - multistage build

-For production you only need a webserver and static generated files.
+For a angular app in production you only need a webserver and static generated files.

-So can use a so called multistage build file.
+So you can use a so called multistage build.
-You build the angular app for production in one container.
+You build the angular app for production in one container image.
-Then you make another container based on nginx webserver.
+Then you make another container image based on a nginx webserver (base image).

-An DockerFile can looks like:
+An DockerFile can looks like this:
 ```
 ##### Angular App
 ##### Stage 1 - build app